Rob Rasmussen, E-RYT

 Meet Our Staff

-The Lakes Area Yoga Association was founded in 1995 as a not-for-profit association dedicated to bringing Yoga to the Lakes area.
+Lakes Area Yoga Association was founded in 1995 as a not-for-profit association dedicated to bringing yoga to the Lakes area.
 LAYA, and the late Healing Center, were the first organizations offering yoga in the Brainerd area.
 As yoga has grown in popularity, so have the number of places to find yoga in the area.
-We remain dedicated to what we are doing, and teaching, and try to provide an authentic and sincere slate of classes rather than "fitness-model-one-size-fits-all" style of yoga.
+We remain dedicated to what we are doing and teaching, providing an authentic and sincere slate of classes rather than a "fitness-model-one-size-fits-all" style of yoga.
 As a non-profit organization, we depend entirely on class fees to operate.

 Our classes are generally eclectic and vary with each teacher’s background.
-Our teachers respect each individual’s abilities and needs, and offer appropriate variations and props for the asanas (poses) as appropriate.
-We make Yoga accessible to all, regardless of age, size or abilities.
-As yoga has proliferated in the Lakes area, and throughout the country, we have begun to specialize in gentle, restorative and therapeutic styles of yoga.
+Our teachers respect each individual’s abilities and needs, and offer appropriate variations and props for the asanas (poses) when needed.
+We make yoga accessible to all, regardless of age, size or abilities.

 LAYA offers classes year-round in Brainerd, with a variety of levels and experiences available.
 Our studio is in the Franklin Arts Center, studio 228 on the second floor.
 Our address there is 1001 Kingwood, and is found approximately four blocks east of the historic water tower in the heart of Brainerd.

 Our Board of directors is currently made up of 3 community members with diverse backgrounds and expertise in their fields.
 They work together to make decisions to encourage the growth and integrity of Lakes Area Yoga.